 - Review and conduct an annual review of each graduate faculty member; and

 - Review recommendations for removal of members from the graduate faculty.

 A quorum of the Council shall consist of a majority of voting members of the Council (i.e., eleven of twenty members).
 Only a graduate council member shall be able to vote.
 The Chairperson of the Graduate Council shall vote only in the case of a tie.

 The rules contained in Robert's Rules of Order, Newly Revised, the latest edition, shall govern meetings of the Graduate Council and its committees in all parliamentary situations.

-Mrs. Deborah Keller, Graduate Council Secretary
+(Open), Graduate Council Secretary